 - R.A.
 Boulay — author of Flying Serpents and Dragons: The Story of Mankind's Reptilian Past (1990); independent anchor of the reptilian-mythology thread.

-- Michael Mott — author of Caverns, Cauldrons, and Concealed Creatures (2000); expanded the subterranean-reptilian thread.
+- Michael Mott — author of Caverns, Cauldrons, and Concealed Creatures (2000); subterranean-reptilian thread.

 - Jon Rappoport — investigative writer; has covered Icke's trajectory and the broader reptilian-Anunnaki conversation extensively.